mbottini/concept2haskell/writeup.md

     addAttribute _ _ _ = error "Can only add attribute to object!"

 Note that since we're dealing with `Value`s, we lose a lot of the type-checking that made other Haskell programming so easy.
-We're now in the realm of Python and runtime errors.
-Joy.
+We're have left the realm of the compile-time error and have entered unexplored and treacherous territory.

-To take a couple of small examples, we can do the following:
+To take a couple of small examples, we can do the following.
+With `mergeObjects`, we can merge two `Object`s.

-    -- Utils imports Data.Aeson, but we need Data.Aeson.Encode.Pretty and
+    -- Utils imports Data.Aeson, but we need Data.Aeson.Encode.Pretty for
-    -- Data.ByteString.Lazy.Char8 because encode returns a ByteString, not a -- String.
-We also need the OverloadedStrings language extension.
+    -- encodePretty and Data.ByteString.Lazy.Char8 because encodePretty returns -- a ByteString, not a String.
+We also need the OverloadedStrings language -- extension.
     Prelude> :l Utils
     [1 of 1] Compiling Utils            ( Utils.hs, interpreted )
     Ok, one module loaded.